simeononsecurity/simeononsecurity.ch/content/articles/windows-defender-powershell-commands-enhance-system-security/index.en.md

 ## The Power of Windows Defender PowerShell Commands

-Windows Defender PowerShell commands empower users with the ability to perform advanced security operations using a command-line interface.
-These commands provide a wide range of functionalities, from simple operations like scanning for malware to complex tasks like configuring advanced security settings.
-By using PowerShell, users can automate security operations, create custom scripts, and integrate Windows Defender into their existing workflows seamlessly.
+Windows Defender PowerShell commands help users with the ability to perform advanced security operations using a command-line interface.
+These commands provide many functionalities, from simple operations like scanning for malware to complex tasks like configuring advanced security settings.
+By using PowerShell, users can automate security operations, create custom scripts, and integrate Windows Defender into their existing workflows smoothly.

 ## Getting Started with Windows Defender PowerShell